COS301-SE-2024/Dispute-Resolution-Engine/docs/help-page-md/helppage.md

 The answer is yes, all parties that participate in the dispute will need to have a registered account.
 This is to aid in ensuring fairness throughout the dispute resolution process, by allowing us to accoractely "record-keep" events and communications petaining to a case.

-## After my case/dispute moves to into a state ready for mediation/arbitration/concilation?
+## After my case/dispute moves to into a state ready for mediation/arbitration/concilation, how will relevant experts be assigned to the case?

 ## What happens if I am not happy with the Expert assigned to my case/dispute?